 Winter Green Manures

-Green manures or cover crops are really fertility maintaining or fertility building crops.
-They are grown for the purpose of covering the soil instead of being harvested.
-Green manures protect the soil against erosion and maintain and improve the soil structure and fertility.
-They can also help to bring biodiversity in and above the soil, which can reduce pest and diseases in subsequent crops.
+Green manures or cover crops are mainly grown for the purpose of maintaining or improving the soil fertility instead of being harvested, but some can be grazed or cut for fodder as well.
+Green manures protect the soil against erosion and will scavenge for nutrients and will improve the soil structure.
+They also bring biodiversity in and above the soil, which can reduce pests and diseases in subsequent crops.

-Winter green manures are sown in late summer and early autumn after the harvest of crops.
-The winter weather can lead to a great loss of nutrients and structure in the soil if left unprotected.
-The earlier a cover crop can be sown in Autumn the better, as the crop has more time to get established and thus can be more effective.
-Also the choice of cover crop plants reduces as it gets later in the season.
-For example clovers can be sown up to mid September, but cereal Rye can still be sown all through until late Autumn.
+Winter green manures are sown in late Summer and early Autumn after the harvest of crops.
+The harsh Winter weather can lead to a great loss of nutrients and structure in the soil if it is left unprotected.
+The earlier in Autumn a cover crop can be sown the better, as the crop has more time to get established and thus can be more effective.
+The choice of cover crop plants reduces as it gets later in the season; for example clovers can be sown up to the end of August, but a winter cereal like Rye can be sown all through the Autumn.

 Benefits of Green Manures

-• Protecting soil – Leaving soil bare is a big no-no as valuable nutrients will leach away.
-A green manure will pick up these nutrients and stabilize the soil with their roots.
-This prevents erosion.
-Leaving soil bare is also asking for a weed infestation.
-Promptly seeding open soil with a fast growing green manure will keep weeds at bay.
+• Protecting soil – Leaving soil bare will cause valuable nutrients to leach away.
+A green manure will pick up these nutrients and stabilise the soil with their roots.
+This combined with the green growth above the soil prevents erosion.
+A bare soil also leaves space for weeds to get established, so promptly seeding open soil with a fast growing green manure is important.

-• Improving soil – Incorporating the green manure back into the soil adds a lot of organic matter which is vital for feeding the biology of the soil.
-The byproducts of this biology are what gives good soil its characteristics; for example, qualities like the ability to hold nutrients and make them available to plants, moisture retention and good porosity.
-Soil can be improved structurally too such as with the opening up of deep or heavy soil with tap rooted species.
+• Improving soil – Incorporating the green manure back into the soil adds organic matter which is vital for feeding the biology of the soil.
+This biology improves the soil characteristics; it enhances the ability to hold nutrients and make them available to plants, moisture retention and good porosity.
+Soil can be improved structurally too, for example the opening up of deep or heavy soil with tap rooted species.

 Different Types of Green Manures

 Despite the name, winter green manures must be sown sufficiently early so there is enough development of the root system before colder and shorter days put a check on growth.
-A well established root system is especially important for holding on to nitrate which, unlike other nutrient ions, is not strongly attracted to soil particles.
-Sowing from early August is ideal and by the end of September the window has closed to reap the full benefits of a winter green manure.
+A well established root system is especially important for holding on to nitrate which, unlike some other nutrient ions, is not strongly attracted to soil particles.
+Sowing from early August is ideal and by the end of September the window has closed to reap the full benefits of a winter green manure (apart from Rye).

-Legumes (Clovers and Vetches) can produce good amounts of organic matter and some have impressive root structures.
-They can fix large amounts of Nitrogen from the air into soluble nitrogenous compounds in the soil which are available to plants.
+Legumes (Clovers and Vetches) can produce significant amounts of organic matter and some have impressive root structures.
+They can fix large amounts of Nitrogen from the air into nitrogenous compounds in the soil which will be available to other plants later.
 Now we know that this amazing example of natural chemistry is based on a symbiotic relationship between leguminous plants and the soil bacterium known as Rhizobium.
-Fast growing clovers, such as Crimson and Squarrose clover, are excellent choices as they grow rapidly producing a lot of bulk and nitrogen fixation in a short time.
+Fast growing clovers, such as Crimson and Squarrose clover, are excellent choices for August sowing as they grow rapidly, producing a lot of bulk and can Nitrogen fix in a short time.
 If later planting can't be helped then it is worth including Vetch which can be successfully established later than clovers.
 Vetch is also excellent at covering the soil and out competing weeds.

-Grasses and Grains have great root systems, and will improve the soil structure preventing erosion and capping.
-Although they don't fix nitrogen like legumes, they are excellent at picking up existing nitrogen and holding on to it.
-Short lived rye grasses such as Westerwolds or Italian Ryegrass are excellent choices as they grow rapidly, grabbing any free nitrogen in the soil and prevent loses through leaching.
-Rye is one of the best winter green manures as it will grow at low temperatures, has a fabulous root system, is very good at scavenging for nutrients and it leaves lovely structure behind in the following Spring.
+Grasses and Grains have great root systems which will improve the soil structure and the plants will prevent erosion and capping.
+Although they don't fix nitrogen like legumes, they are excellent at scavenging for free soil nitrogen and holding on to it.
+Short lived rye grasses such as Westerwolds or Italian Ryegrass are excellent choices as they grow rapidly, are hardy and have deep root systems.
+Cereal Rye is one of the best winter green manures as it will germinate at even 4C and will continue to grow at low temperatures.
+It has a fabulous root system which is very good at scavenging for nutrients and it leaves lovely soil structure behind in the following Spring.
 Japanese Oats are good as they can help reduce root-knode nematodes.
+It is not as hardy as Rye, but that suits some situations.

 Green manure, love your soil, what are green manures